Veterinary Cancer Specialist for Your Pet

 Cancer is a disease that affects both humans and animals, and it can affect even the healthiest ones.
 The good news is that there are now many options for treating pets with cancer, and animals typically experience far fewer side effects than do humans when undergoing similar treatments.

 Our VSEC veterinary cancer specialist in Thousand Oaks is committed to providing care and treatment for pets with cancer, and support for the individuals and families that love them.
 Working closely with other specialists and your primary care veterinarian, our veterinary cancer specialist will ensure your pet receives the best possible care.

 After reviewing your pet’s medical history and diagnosis our vet oncologist will sit down with you and your pet to discuss the disease, staging (additional diagnostics), treatment options, and prognosis.

 Our Board-Certified Veterinary Oncologist

 A board-certified veterinary oncologist has completed extensive training after veterinary school that focuses on oncology (how cancer develops and how to treat it).
 This training includes an internship and specialized residency, comprehensive exams, and publication requirements to become board-certified by the American College of Veterinary Internal Medicine (ACVIM).

 Early Warning Signs of Cancer in Pets

 The following signs are not necessarily specific to cancer and may occur due to other diseases.
-However, if your pet has any of the following symptoms, your primary care veterinarian should do a full diagnostic exam to determine what could be causing them:
+However, if your pet has any of the following symptoms, your primary vet oncologist should do a full diagnostic exam to determine what could be causing them:

 - Abnormal swelling that persists and/or continues to grow